 How many times have you heard sheep described as simply dumb animals to explain why Jesus refers to us as His flock?
 I’ve even used the analogy myself, and while it may still ring with truth (Lets face it we certainly do NEED to be lead.)
 How encouraging is it to know that we we’re also MADE to follow?
 We’ve been wired this way.

 Unfortunately, instinct is not in fact wisdom.
 We like to believe that we have it all figured out.
 We even pat ourselves on the back when we get something right.
 But how quickly we are lead astray because we follow our instincts.

 The flocking instinct of sheep is apparently so strong that it caused the death of 400 sheep in Turkey in 2006.
 When one sheep moves, the rest will follow, EVEN if it’s not a good idea.
 (How dumb is that!?)
 If you’ve ever heard of, or played the video game ‘Lemmings’ (OLD video game…) you’ll know exactly where this is headed.
-That flock in Turkey, lead themselves to their own doom, and plunged 15 meters to their death, when a single sheep tried to cross a ravine.
-The rest of the flock then followed.
+This flock in Turkey lead themselves to their own doom, as they plunged 15 meters to their death all because one sheep tried to cross a ravine.
+The rest of the flock followed.
 The sad truth is, it’s just as easy for us to do the very same thing.

 It’s said that from birth Lambs are taught to follow the older members of the flock; ewes encourage the lambs to follow; the dominant members of the flock lead, then the submissive ones.
 If there is a ram in the flock he usually leads.